commercetools/commercetools-sync-java/docs/usage/SHOPPING_LIST_SYNC.md

 ````

 #### Running the sync
-When all prerequisites are fulfilled, follow those steps to run the sync:
+When all prerequisites are fulfilled, follow these steps to run the sync:

 ````java
 // instantiating a shopping list sync